If we don’t win, you don’t pay.

 - Brain Injury: In some cases, drones may malfunction or fall from the sky, potentially striking and injuring individuals or property below.

-- Burns from Battery Explosions: Lithium-ion batteries used in drones can pose a risk of explosion or fire if they malfunction or are damaged.
-As with all malfunctioning drones, there is a risk of suffering burns from contact with hot components or battery fires.
+- Burns from Battery Explosions: Lithium-ion batteries used in drones can pose a risk of explosion or fire if they malfunction or stand damaged.
+As with all malfunctioning drones, there is a risk of burns from contact with hot components or battery fires.

 Drone-Related Fatalities